King's School, Rochester

-The King's School, Rochester, is an independent co-educational day and boarding school in Rochester, Kent.
-It is a cathedral school and, being part of the foundation of Rochester Cathedral, the Dean of Rochester serves as chair of the school's governing body.
+King's School, Rochester, is a private co-educational all through day and boarding school in Rochester, Kent.
+It is a cathedral school and is part of the foundation of Rochester Cathedral.
 The school claims to be the second oldest continuously operating school in the world, having been founded in 604 AD.

 History

 The cathedral school in Rochester was founded in 604 AD, at the same time as the cathedral.
 It was refounded by Henry VIII in 1541 during the English Reformation when the monastery in Rochester was dissolved.
-It is the second oldest school in the United Kingdom after The King's School Canterbury.
-The current principal is Ben Charles, who also acts as the senior school headmaster.
-Tom Morgan is the preparatory school headmaster and Kellie Crozer is the acting headmistress of the nursery and Pre-Preparatory school.
+It is the second oldest school in the United Kingdom after King's School, Canterbury.

+Leadership

+The current principal is Simon Fisher.
+Owen Smith is the Vice Principal (Senior School) and Kellie Crozer is the Vice Principal (Junior School) & Interim Head of EYFS.

 Site

 The school is housed in a variety of buildings around Rochester (the school also uses Rochester Cathedral for school services).